tracyhenry-visionOS/GenerativeDoodleArt_VisionOS/README.md

 ### Setup

-To run this project you need XCode 15 and visionOS 1.0 which you can download here.
+To run this project you need XCode 15 Beta 5+ and visionOS 1.0 which you can download here.

 1. Clone the repo.
 2. Open the project in XCode 15.